wiktoriastanger/MovieLens-SQL/README.md

 - **ratings** → ratings given by users (user_id, movie_id, rating, timestamp)
 - **users** → demographic information (age, gender, occupation, zip code)

+The raw MovieLens 100k dataset comes in multiple .data and .item files.
+I created a custom schema in PostgreSQL (movies, ratings, users, genres, occupations) and imported the data into relational tables.
+This step ensured normalized structure and allowed me to practice SQL joins, aggregations, and constraints on a realistic dataset.

 ## SQL Skills used
 - Joins across multiple tables
 - Aggregations (`AVG`, `COUNT`, `ROUND`)